realworldocaml/book/book/gadts/README.md

-But don't get me wrong, for the the right use-case, GADTs can be really transformative, and this chapter will cover some examples to demnostrate the range of use-cases that GADTs support.
+But don't get me wrong, for the the right use-case, GADTs can be really transformative, and this chapter will cover some examples to demonstrate  the range of use-cases that GADTs support.

 At their heart, GADTs provide two extra features above and beyond ordinary variants:

 - They let the compiler learn more type information when you descend into a case of a pattern match.
-- They provide a form of *existential types*, which you can think of as a flexible and dynamic kind of data-hiding.
+- They provide a form of *existential types*, which is a form of data-hiding.

 It's a little hard to understand these features without working through some examples, so we'll do that next.

 ## A little language

-One classic use-case for GADTs is to use it for making it easier to write simple typed expression languages, similar to the boolean expression language described in [Variants](variants.html#variants-and-recursive-data-structures){data-type=xref}.
+One classic use-case for GADTs for writing simple typed expression languages, similar to the boolean expression language described in [Variants](variants.html#variants-and-recursive-data-structures){data-type=xref}.
-The difference is that this language will allow us to mix arithemtic and boolean expression, and which means that we have to deal with the possibility of ill-typed expressions, e.g., one that adds a bool and an int.
+In this section, we'll create a slightly richer language that lets us mix arithmetic and boolean expressions.
+This means that we have to deal with the possibility of ill-typed expressions, e.g., an expression that adds a `bool` and an `int`.

-Let's start by writing out an ordinary variant for the expression type.
-We declare two types here: `value`, which represents a primitive value in the language (i.e., an `int` or a `bool`), and `expr`, which represents the full set of possible expressions.
+Let's first try to do this with an ordinary variant.
+We'll declare two types here: `value`, which represents a primitive value in the language (i.e., an `int` or a `bool`), and `expr`, which represents the full set of possible expressions.

 ```ocaml env=main
 open Base